writethedocs/www/docs/conf/na/2016/news/announcing-presentations.md

 ## Presentations (and a Panel!)

 **So here it is, the [list of talks][talks]!**
-We hope there is something in there for everyone to enjoy, and also to stretch your views a little bit, as well :)
+We hope there's something there for everyone to enjoy, and also to stretch your views a little bit, as well :)
-We're trying a couple new things this year, including a *Panel* and *Thunderstorm Talks*.
+We're trying a couple of new things this year, including a *Panel* and *Thunderstorm Talks*.

 We had a number of interesting presentations about companies transforming their documentation process.
 Instead of choosing just one,
-we asked the speakers to join us on a panel, so that folks can compare and contrast the different approaches.
+we asked the speakers to join us on a panel, so that folks can compare the different approaches.

-We are also sad every year that we only have 18 speaking slots at the event.
+We are also sad every year that we have only 18 speaking slots at the event.
-This year we have added Thunderstorm Talks to address this.
+This year we added Thunderstorm Talks to give us a few more opportunities.
-It allows us to break a few of the 30 minute slots into two 15-minute talks.
+These talks break a few of the 30 minute slots into two 15-minute talks.
-It breaks up the pace of the day, and will enable people to get some new and interesting ideas across in an action packed format.
+They'll break up the pace of the day, and will let people get some new ideas across in an action packed format.

 [talks]: http://www.writethedocs.org/conf/na/2016/speakers/